sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_5.rst

    identifying underlying latent factors in a data set.
 Each observed variable is conceptualised as representing the latent factor to some extent, indicated by a factor loading.
-Researchers also use EFA as a way of data reduction, i.e. identifying observed variables than can be combined into new factor variables for subsequent analysis.
+Researchers also use EFA as a way of data reduction, i.e., identifying observed variables than can be combined into new factor variables for subsequent analysis.

 -  :doc:`Ch15_FactorAnalysis_2` (PCA) is a data reduction technique which,